If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 This wide zoom range offers excellent image quality and sharpness throughout the entire frame, even at max aperture.

-You can take it from great door shots up in tight indoor spaces or combine both creative perspectives without ever having to change lenses.
+You can take it from great door shots up in tight indoor spaces or combine both creative perspectives without changing lenses.

 It quickly adjusts to give you everything you need in a single focal length.